Hierarchical Generative Adversarial Imitation Learning with Mid-level Input Generation for Autonomous Driving on Urban Environments: Experimental Results

 \subsection{Collected data}

-The environment and trajectories are obtained from the CARLA Leaderboard evaluation platform \cite{leaderboard_2020}.
+The environment and trajectories are obtained from the CARLA Leaderboard evaluation platform \footnote{CARLA Autonomous Driving Leaderboard available at: https://leaderboard.carla.org/}.
 In particular, the \textit{town01} environment from this platform along with ten predefined trajectories are employed to generate the expert training set.

 The expert dataset is constructed using a deterministic agent that navigates using a dense point trajectory and a classic PID controller \cite{chen2019learning}.
 The dense point trajectory provides many points at a fine resolution, whereas a sparse point trajectory consists of considerably fewer points, providing only a general sense of direction to the agent.
 As a result, the dense point trajectory is utilized to generate training data by the expert, whereas the sparse point trajectory is employed by the agent for more general guidance.